Neural Physics: Using AI Libraries to Develop Physics-Based Solvers for Incompressible Computational Fluid Dynamics: Results

 \section{Results}

-In this section we present results for a one-step multigrid solver applied to the advection-diffusion equation; an explicit time discretisation of the advection-diffusion equation; a solution of the nonlinear Burgers equation and finally results are presented for incompressible flow past a bluff body by solving the Navier-Stokes equations combining the methods used in solving the three previous problems.
+In this section we present results for an explicit time discretisation of the advection-diffusion equation; a multigrid solver applied to the advection-diffusion equation; a solution of the nonlinear Burgers equation and finally we combine the methods used in solving the three previous problems to generate results for incompressible flow past a bluff body.
 Throughout this section, lengths are in metres, times are in seconds and velocities are in metres per second.
+The code is available from the \href{https://github.com/ImperialCollegeLondon/AI4PDEs}{AI4PDEs/NN4PDEs repository}.